Table of Contents

 Cybersecurity & Privacy Awareness

-As more work moves online, security becomes a necessary part of the skill set, not an afterthought.
-Security isn’t optional.
-Learn how to protect your data, accounts, and online presence.
+As more of your work and income moves online, security becomes a necessary part of the skill set, not something you add later after something goes wrong.
+Learn about the cybersecurity basics to best protect yourself online.

 The goal isn’t to master everything at once.
 It’s to choose a direction, build your skill set, and protect what you’re building as you go.
 Because in a landscape shaped by automation and AI, the skills you develop, and how you apply them, will determine how resilient your work really is.